-- c) Prospective Key Employees: Letters of commitment to join the proposing organization's team are useful for verifying the availability of key employees, who are not yet employed at a proposing organization, to participate in the project if the project is funded.
+d) Prospective Key Employees: Letters of commitment to join the proposing organization's team are useful for verifying the availability of key employees, who are not yet employed at a proposing organization, to participate in the project if the project is funded.
 These letters are not required, but they can play an important role in conveying the qualifications of key employees, especially for projects involving small companies or startups.
-Applications without commitment letters from all prospective key employees may be considered less favorably during the application review process. - d) Contractors: Letters of commitment from contractors who are key to the technical plan's success are useful for verifying the availability of resources, but are not required.
+Applications without commitment letters from all prospective key employees may be considered less favorably during the application review process.

+- e) Contractors: Letters of commitment from contractors who are key to the technical plan's success are useful for verifying the availability of resources, but are not required.
 Applications without commitment letters from all identified, proposed key contractors may be considered less favorably during the application review process.
-Contractors may not contribute cost share towards the project. - e) General Letters of Support: General letters of support are not required, but may be useful for illustrating broad-based support for the applicant's proposal. - (8) Indirect Cost Rate Agreement.
+Contractors may not contribute cost share towards the project. - f) General Letters of Support: General letters of support are not required, but may be useful for illustrating broad-based support for the applicant's proposal. - (8) Indirect Cost Rate Agreement.
 If indirect costs are included in the proposed budget, provide a copy of the approved negotiated agreement if this rate was negotiated with a cognizant Federal audit agency.
 If the rate was not established by a cognizant Federal audit agency, provide a statement to this effect.
-The successful applicant will be required to obtain
+If the successful applicant includes indirect costs in the budget and has not established an indirect cost rate with a cognizant Federal audit agency, the applicant will be required to obtain such a rate in accordance with the Department of Commerce Financial Assistance Standard Terms and Conditions available at: